EnhancedNetwork/TOHE-Docs/options/Settings/Mod.md

   * Ghosts Can See Cause of Death
     * <font color=green>ON</font>: Ghosts will be able to see the cause of death of other players
     * <font color=red>OFF</font>: Ghosts will not be able to see the cause of death of other players
+  * Converted Players can be any Ghost Roles
+    * <font color=green>ON</font>: Converted Players can be any Ghost Roles
+    * <font color=red>OFF</font>: Converted Players cannot be any Ghost Roles
+  * Max Impostor Ghost Roles
+    * Set how many Impostor Ghost Roles can spawn
+   * Max Crewmate Ghost Roles
+    * Set how many Crewmate Ghost Roles can spawn
+   * Default Ability Cooldown
+    * Set how long the ability cooldown for ghosts will last by default

 ## <font color=#ffc0cb>⚔️ Free For All</font>
 ---